 When medicine is prescribed off-label, many patients worry about safety, particularly with ketamine.
 Though ketamine has been used as an FDA-approved anesthetic since 1970, it may be prescribed as off-label when used therapeutically for anxiety, depression, PTSD, chronic pain, OCD, and substance dependencies.
-This is because several studies over the years have shown that low doses of ketamine can disrupt negative thought patterns and obsessions in the brain.
+This is because several studies over the years have shown that low doses of ketamine have the potential to disrupt negative thought patterns and obsessions in the brain.

 On March 5, 2019, esketamine CIII nasal spray (Spravato; Janssen Pharmaceuticals) was approved by the US Food and Drug Administration (FDA), in conjunction with an oral antidepressant, for the treatment of adults with treatment-resistant depression.

 When a clinician uses an off-label prescription, it means it wasn’t approved by the FDA (Food and Drug Administration) to treat your specific symptoms, but that doesn’t indicate danger.
 About one in five prescriptions in the U.S. are actually written off-label, and the practice is both legal and safe.

 The American Psychiatric Association (the oldest medical association in the country, founded in 1844) has confirmed that, when used in low doses, ketamine is a “both rapid and robust” treatment for depression and suicidal ideations.